Love-of-God-and-of-All-Men/Archive-Love-of-God-and-of-All-Men/_posts/template.md

 ---
 sitemap:
-  exclude: 'yes'
+  exclude: 'yes' # Options: yes or no
 title: Title of post
 subtitle: subtitle/tagline of post
-tags: [one tag, another, thistagdoesntneedspaces, but tags can have spaces, they are comma separated]
+tags: [OneTag, another] # no spaces, title case or lower case
 image: title-of-the-post-file # (image must be stored in /assets/images/headers/ and have a .webp file extension)
 image_contributor: Name of photographer or painter, etc.
 contributor_link: link to their page